Vision-by-Language for Training-Free Compositional Image Retrieval: Methodology

 \subsection{Compositional Image Retrieval through Vision-by-Language}

 We can alleviate all the aforementioned shortcomings through \acronym\ (\methodNameNS) - a simple approach that recombines existing and publicly available pre-trained VLMs and LLMs.
-Similar to existing ZS-CIR methods, we build on CLIP as our retrieval system, however in a fashion that operates entirely independent on the particular CLIP model choice.
-We also assume access to pre-trained captioning models, such as BLIP~\citep{blip,blip2} or CoCa~\citep{coca} which are readily available online, to provide a textual caption for a given image.
+Similar to existing ZS-CIR methods~\citep{pic2word,searle}, we build on CLIP as our retrieval system, however in a fashion that operates entirely independent on the particular CLIP model choice.
+We also assume access to pre-trained captioning models, s.a. readily available BLIP~\citep{blip,blip2} or CoCa~\citep{coca}, to provide a textual caption for a given image.
 Finally, we leverage a LLM for textual reasoning~\citep{huang2022towards}, available e.g. through Llama~\citep{llama2}, Vicuna~\citep{vicuna2023} or the GPT-framework~\citep{gpt-3}.
 We visualize our framework in Fig.~\ref{fig:method}.\\

 \textbf{From text embeddings to captions.} Textual inversion has two main issues.
 First, it relies on a specifically trained image-to-token-embedding mapping, tailored to image representations produced by a pre-defined, pre-trained encoder (e.g. CLIP).
 Second, predicted inversion tokens have no guarantee to be human-understandable.
 Both shortcomings are created by the learned token-generation module, and can thus be tackled by replacing it with an alternative system.
 As traditional token inversion methods rely on the existence of large-scale pre-trained models, a natural alternative is to find solutions from the larger corpus of large-scale pre-trained models.
 Specifically, by replacing trained textual inversion functions with an available image captioning system $\Psi_C$ through pre-trained generative VLMs such as BLIP, a simple solution for both problems can be found.
 Specifically, given a query $Q$, we obtain its textual representation as $c_q=\Psi_C(Q)\in\mathcal{T}$.
 As $c_q$ lives in the natural language text domain $\mathcal{T}$, it remains possible for humans to reason over - allowing the user clearer insights into the retrieval process and allowing for possible intervention, as we explore in \S\ref{subsec:analysis}.